 by Linda Dunnavant

 The ZigZag Density Tumbler is an elegant desk “toy” and much more.
 Turn the tumbler over and watch two different colors of droplets float down in a relaxing zigzag pattern.
-I like to keep mine on my desk so that I can pick it up and watch it while I clear my head.
-In addition to being a soothing, relaxing activity for busy adults, it provides myriad possibilities for calming, inspiring, and teaching students.
+I like to keep mine on my desk.
+I often pick it up and watch it while I clear my head.
+Not only is the tumbler a soothing, relaxing activity for busy adults, but it also provides so many possibilities for calming, inspiring, and teaching students.

 The ZigZag Density Tumbler in the Classroom